-When hyper masculine men like Hugh Jackman shun the obligatory male-cretin persona it sends a message to other men, and young impressionable boys that the toxic bloviating of alpha-males is not always the key to success.
+When hyper masculine men like Hugh Jackman shun the obligatory male-cretin persona it signals men and young, impressionable boys how the toxic bloviating of alpha-males is not absolutely necessary for success.
 His stature helps to widen our perceptions of the emotional breadth of man.
 A man becomes more than a wife-beating, knuckle-dragging, money-grubbing, ball-grabbing ape; more than a pouting cacaphony of unresolved emotions posing as a grown adult.

 Go figure: an intelligent, debonair ‘Man’s man’ who is neither a douche-bag nor a flake.
 Impossible, you say?
 Ladies and gentlemen, allow me to introduce Mr. Hugh Jackman.

 Jackman is everything the Marlboro man, Dirty Harry, every Tom Cruise movie-character in the 80’s, Gordon Gecko, and other idealized, emotionally-stunted males in the North American psyche are not.
 Hugh Jackman is not the living incarnation of a chastened penis in constant search of validation, despite so many cultural messages telling him his celebrity status entitles him to behave as such.
-It is no surprise Jackman is Australian.
+It should come as no surprise that Jackman is Australian.
 He did not have the American hyper-aggressive, toxic male ideal shoved down his throat as a boy.
-Thankfully for humanity, he is oblivious to the toxic stereotypes he mocks by his female-affirming essence.
+Thankfully for humanity, he is oblivious to the toxic stereotypes he mocks by his male identity-undermining essence.

-Jackman is, simply put, a talented, self-confident, authentic man.
-Yet, he is no artistic genius.
-His appeal derives from a willingness to tap into his most human traits to deliver a well-rounded, genuine performance.
+Jackman is, simply put, a talented, self-confident, authentic man who does not wield his notoriety and presence like King Kong or some cartoon-like, bathetic character from a WWE Wrestling production.
+At the same time, he is no artistic genius.
+His appeal derives from a willingness to tap into the depths of his humanity to deliver a well-rounded, authentic performance.
 He lets go into his roles in a manner that is just right in the circumstances.
-That humane-ness fills in any gaps in ability he might bring to a part.
+That humane approach fills in whatever gaps in natural ability he might bring to a part.

 Hugh Jackman’s artsy-Adonis image is the foil to the concept of man as primordial conqueror, an ideal that has created scores of tragic male figures whose lives were wasted desecrating history with countless atrocities.
 It is refreshing and even subversive the way he so effortlessly refrains from suppressing his feminine side in such mass-market venues.
 The feminine exists in every man; its presence is the cause of so much unresolved, internal conflict among young males in societies intent on conditioning the toxic male ideal.
 Too often, failure to resolve this conflict manifests in destructive, homicidal fashion.
 It is a tragic collective psychic phenomenon that causes legions of innocent victims, particularly in America where males in the grip of toxic male psychosis have easy access to lethal means and choose to resolve their conflict by taking others down with them.